Prescribed $Q$-curvature flow on closed manifolds of even dimension: Acknowledgments

 \section{Acknowledgments}

 Q.A.
-Ng\^o would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for hosting and support where this work was initiated.
-Thanks also go to Professor Michael Struwe for sharing his preprint \cite{Struwe} at an early stage and to Professor Andreas Juhl for useful discussion on the GJMS operators.
+Ng\^o would like to thank Professor Michael Struwe for sharing his preprint \cite{Struwe} at an early stage and for many fruitful discussions regarding curvature flows.
+Thanks also go to Professor Andreas Juhl for useful discussion on the GJMS operators.
+Special thanks also go to the Vietnam Institute for Advanced Study in Mathematics (VIASM) for hosting and support where this work was initiated.
+The research of Q.A.
+Ng\^o is supported in part by NAFOSTED under grant No. 101.02-2016.02.
+He also acknowledges the support of Tosio Kato Fellowship from 2019 to 2020.
 H. Zhang would like to acknowledge the support from the NUS Research Grant R-146-000-169-112 between Oct 2015 and Jan 2016 when part of the work was done.
-H. Zhang would also like to thank the hospitality of Professor Xi'nan Ma during his visit to University of Science and Technology of China where part of the work was done.
+He would also like to thank the hospitality of Professor Xi'nan Ma during his visit to University of Science and Technology of China where part of the work was done.
 Both authors would like to thank Professor Xingwang Xu for his constant encouragement.